Kwiatens/OWF-Offgrid-Weather-Forecaster/README.md

 # Meshtastic powered Offgrid Weather Forecaster (OWF)
-An offgrid, local, [Meshtastic](https://meshtastic.org/)® powered weather forecaster that does **NOT** use interntet for forecasting. **It uses it's own sensors to calculate weather predictions from Zambretti algorithm.**
+An offgrid, local, [Meshtastic](https://meshtastic.org/)® powered weather forecaster that does **NOT** use interntet for forecasting. **It uses it's own sensors to calculate weather predictions using a Zambretti algorithm.**

 ## [This project is work-in progress!]